adjust/xamarin_sdk/doc/xamarin_android.md

 	}
 	```

-3. Set your application class instance as listener in `AdjustConfig` object.
+3. Set your Application class instance as listener in `AdjustConfig` object.

 	```csharp
 	AdjustConfig config = new AdjustConfig(this, appToken, environment);